 Castlery | Oct 23, 2022

-Introduce a jute rug and layer your existing furniture on top of it.
-Marc rug is a particularly good addition for this because of its neutral colour and shape, allowing it to fit into many versatile room styles.
 A natural rug can set the tone for the whole room, adding nature from the ground up.
-And natural materials can also be very hard wearing and tough, perfect for floor coverings, especially useful if you have pets or kids in the house.
+Furthermore, natural materials can also be very hard wearing and tough which makes it perfect for floor coverings, especially if you have pets or kids in the house.

 As we mentioned above, plants and flowers are one of the easiest ways of bringing nature into your home.
 A good selection of large houseplants can transform any space, adding natural and calming green tones as well as improving air quality and helping to reduce stress.
 But it doesn’t have to be large plants.
 Decorate existing side tables, tops of sideboards or shelving with live plants or flowers.
 We can use any surface area as an opportunity to add such touches of live décor.